JanaAshraf975/Heart-Disease-Prediction-ML/README.md

 📈 Model Performance
 The trained model achieves high accuracy and AUC on the test set.
 Uses Random Forest Classifier for robust predictions.

+🔄 Retraining the Model

+Open notebooks/train_pipeline.ipynb.

+Preprocess the dataset.

+Train the Random Forest pipeline.

+Save heart_model.pkl and feature_columns.pkl in the models/ folder.

 ⚡ Notes
 Make sure the models folder contains both heart_model.pkl and feature_columns.pkl.